 Check out our top 3 substrate options on Amazon now:

 There were many options given, and each has its benefits and drawbacks.
 Some options should be avoided.
 Some are ideal for you and not your beardie.
 Some are good for your beardie, but not for you.
 A select few strike a delicate balance between both.

-In this article, we will try to finally give beardie owners everywhere a useable resource.
-One that helps them make a good decision for them and their beloved bearded dragon.
+In this article, we will try to finally give beardie owners everywhere a usable resource.
+One that helps them make a good decision for themselves and their beloved bearded dragon.

 We will do this by giving you the reasons and facts behind our recommendations, not just one-sided opinions.